Saarah9/Median-Income-Health-Coverage-Mapping/README.md

 Using geospatial data and Python libraries, the analysis provides insights into socio-economic disparities across states.

+## Python libraries
+* GeoPandas: For geospatial data processing and mapping.
+* Pandas: For data manipulation and integration.
+* Seaborn: For statistical and visual representation.
+* Matplotlib: For creating detailed plots.
+* Scikit-learn: For applying K-Means clustering and other statistical methods.

 ## Features
 * Geospatial Analysis: Leverages shapefiles to map data visually.
 * Categorical Insights: Categorizes states by population, income, and health insurance coverage.